akuspel/odin-tilengine/README.md

 These bindings have been generated with [Odin Binding Generator](https://github.com/Breush/odin-binding-generator) By [Alexis Breust](https://github.com/Breush), and manually modified to function optimally with Tilengine.

-Report any bugs you find!
+Please report any bugs you find!

 # Usage
 For these bindings to work, you'll need to aquire a built version of Tilengine.
 You'll also need SDL2 libraries, which Tilengine uses for rendering.

 After aquiring, place Tilengine.dll and SDL2.dll into the build directory of your Odin project.
 You must also place Tilengine.lib into the same folder as these bindings (tilengine.odin).

 To use the bindings in Odin, import them with ' import tln "tilengine" ' in your Odin file.